 Filling from scratch:

-- Mix cherries with sugar, orange zest, and cornstarch in a bowl.
+- Mix cherries with sugar, orange zest, cinnamon, and vanilla in a large bowl.

-- Add orange juice, mix and dump in the prepared dish.
+- Add the cornstarch dissolved in the orange juice, stir to combine, and dump the cherry mixture into the prepared dish.

-- Add chocolate cake mix with a spoon, making sure it covers all the cherries.
+- Add the chocolate cake mix with a spoon, making sure it covers all the cherries.

-- Bake for 45 minutes and check by lifting here and there the chocolate top and, if there are very dry spots, mix it a bit with the juices in the bottom.
+- Bake on the middle rack for 45 minutes and check by lifting here and there the chocolate top and, if there are very dry spots, mix it a bit with the juices in the bottom.
 Otherwise, they might never moisten.

 - Bake for 15 minutes more (1 hour in total) until the top is dry and the filling bubbles around the edges.

-- Serve warm plain or with whipped cream.
+- Serve warm plain, with whipped cream, or a scoop of vanilla ice cream.